NatoBoram/youtube-comment-blacklist/.github/ISSUE_TEMPLATE/youtube-comment.md

 ---
 name: YouTube Comment
 about: Request a new entry to the blacklist
-title: "Add to blacklist :"
+title: "Add to blacklist : "
-labels: ""
+labels: "Blacklist"
 assignees: ""
 ---